-The annual Wildlife in North Carolina button made its debut at the N.C.
-Wildlife Resources Commission’s State Fair exhibit in 1981, and since then, it has become a “must-have” collector’s item for thousands of people who visit the exhibit each year.
+Developed as an annual giveaway to promote the agency's magazine, the Wildlife in North Carolina button made its debut at the N.C.
+Wildlife Resources Commission’s State Fair exhibit in 1981.
+Since then, it has become a “must-have” collector’s item for thousands of people who visit the exhibit each year.

 While there’s no known monetary value associated with owning an entire button collection, some buttons have more appeal than others.
 For instance, the 1996 button is a hot collectors’ item — and almost impossible to find — not because it features the rascally raccoon, but because the raccoon has no eyes.